Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 And this is an even bigger problem for highly driven individuals.

-Highly-drive individuals work on themselves tirelessly, they place high demand on themselves… And they expect the same high standard from the people around.
+Highly-drive individuals work on themselves tirelessly, they place high demands on themselves… And they expect the same high standard from the people around.
 But if you don’t cut people some slack, you become unable to accept average.

 When that happens, you are the problem, not others.
 You -or “we”- are the “weird” ones, not others.
 I know this is an issue for me, for example, which I also carried over in my intimate relationships sometimes.